Red Rock Canyon is a visual banquet in Waterton Lakes National Park, Alberta, Canada.

-The hike can be done beginning on either side of Red Rock Creek running through the canyon.
-Be sure to hike upstream.
-Other trails begin from the same trailhead.
-There are interesting interpretive plaques along the trail which provide information about the formation of the canyon.
-The red rock, called argillite, is mudstone compressed in the presence of oxygen, The green stone is argillite made of mudstone compressed without the presence of oxygen.
-Lighter coloured layers were laid down thousands of years earlier by storms or eruptions creating layers between events of mudstone.
+The green stone is argillite made of mudstone compressed without the presence of oxygen.
+Lighter colored layers were laid down thousands of years earlier by storms or eruptions creating layers between events of mudstone.

-We turn around and return on the opposite side of Red Rock Canyon to our starting point.
-Then we begin the fun part of hiking up the bottom of Red Rock Canyon through Red Rock Creek as far as feasible.
+The return on the opposite side of Red Rock Canyon leads back to the starting point where the fun begins by hiking partway up the bottom of Red Rock Canyon through Red Rock Creek as far as feasible.

-As I work my way downstream, the final photos are taken beneath the bridge over Red Rock Canyon where our hike began.
-If you look closely, you can see the straight-line shadow of the bridge crossing Red Rock Creek in front of the camera.
+Working the way downstream, final photos are taken beneath the bridge over Red Rock Canyon where the hike began.
+Looking closely will reveal the straight-line shadow of the bridge crossing Red Rock Creek.

-It is convenient the parking area bridge over Red Rock Canyon also hosts the trail to Blakiston Falls.
-Actually, a number of trails begin from the Red Rock Canyon parking area, so it is important to take a moment to be sure we are hiking on plan.
+The parking area bridge over Red Rock Canyon also hosts the trail to Blakiston Falls.
+Actually, a number of trails begin from the Red Rock Canyon parking area, so it is important to take a moment to be sure the hike is on plan.